texttheater/bach/doc/book/src/conditional-expressions.md

 ## Predicate Expressions

+In Bach, a *predicate* is a function that for a given input `I` returns either `{yes: I}` or `{no: I}`.
+This is often useful, e.g., for checking the members of an array for some condition.
+Thus, several builtin [array funcers](array-funcers.md) accept them as arguments.

-Predicate expressions are like conditional expressions except only the condition part (thus, the `if ...` clause, or the `is ...` clause, or the `is ... with ...` clause) is written out.
-Bach then automatically completes: `then {yes: id} else {no: id}`.
-That is, the input is returned wrapped in an object that indicates whether it satisfies the condition.
-Predicate expressions can be used, e.g., for filtering.
-They usually occur as arguments to [funcers](funcer-call-expressions.md).
-In particular, several [array funcers](array-funcers.md) accept them.
+Bach provides a special syntax for making such conditions easy to write.
+A predicate expression is like a conditional expression, except it consists only of the first part, that is, the `if ...` clause, or the `is ...` clause, or the `is ... with ...` clause.
+The `then {yes: id} else {no: id}` part is filled in automatically.

 ```bachdoc
 P is Null